Eleanor sits comfortably in the UK charts at #56 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 Common questions about the name Eleanor

 Unlikely.
-With around 672 UK babies named Eleanor per year, your child will almost certainly be the only Eleanor in her class, and possibly the only one in the whole school.
+With around 776 UK babies named Eleanor per year, your child will almost certainly be the only Eleanor in their class, and possibly the only one in the whole school.

 The name Eleanor has Greek/Old French origins and means "Bright, shining one".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.